-Schedule the Vittles and Views Tour and appreciate views from the Foothills Parkway, tastes the local cuisine from area eateries and hear stories passed down through generations.
+Schedule the Vittles and Views Tour and appreciate views from the Foothills Parkway, tastes the local cuisine from area eateries, and hear stories passed down through generations.
 This 3-hour tour is fulfilling both visually and for the appetite.

 Cade’s Cove is a must-see for visitors to the Smoky Mountains and provides some exceptional photo opportunities.
 This is a nice, relaxing way tour to enjoy the local scenery.

 Those visiting in the Fall should seriously consider the Trees of Many Colors Tour, designed to take advantage of the Autumn leaves color changes.
-Local tour guides know the out-of-the-way viewing spots so those taking the tour can enjoy fall colors in more peaceful settings.
+Local tour guides know the out-of-the-way viewing spots so those taking the tour can enjoy falling colors in more peaceful settings.